oo-loop/loop/README.md

 * `.utilityName` class attribute for utility.

 ## Beware
 The loop attribute is not a valid html5 attribute.
-If it does concern you, set the variable `$loop-component-html5-validity` to true Loop components will be then available through the data attribute `data-oo-componentName`.
+If it does concern you, set the variable `$loop-component-html5-validity` to true.
+Loop components will be then available through the data attribute `data-oo-componentName`.